Skip to main content

 Navigate to the target dataset

-Go to the Datasets screen and open the dataset you want to re-onboard or configure with the same logic.
+Go to the Datasets screen and open the dataset you want to configure with an existing Blueprint — either for re-onboarding or to replicate a setup from another workspace.

-At the bottom of the sidebar, click Import Blueprint (JSON) and upload your saved file.
+At the bottom of the sidebar, click Import Blueprint (JSON) and upload your saved Blueprint file.
+DataGenie reads the file and maps every configuration entry — KPIs, dimensions, thresholds — to the target dataset.

 Your data logic is now as mobile as you are.
 Once a Blueprint is exported, it can be imported into any dataset in any workspace, instantly replicating your full configuration with zero manual rework.